 In Coventry, Dudley, Sandwell, Solihull, Walsall and Wolverhampton there will also be local elections.
 At present the Police and Crime Commissioner Elections are also scheduled to take place however, an order was laid in Parliament on 7 February to transfer of powers from the PCC to the Combined Authority Mayor if this order is made then the PCC election will not take place.

-To vote on 4 May, you need to make sure you’re registered by 13 April 2017.
-In order to register you must:
+To vote on 2 May, you need to make sure you’re registered by 16 April 2024.
+In order to register to vote:

 All polling stations across the West Midlands are open on polling day from 7am until 10pm.

-You can find your polling station by entering your postcode into the following websites:
+You can find the location of your polling station by putting in your postcode on this site Democracy Club postcode checker

 When you arrive at the polling station, staff will ask you to confirm your name and address.
 They will then check that you are registered and hand you a ballot paper.
 They can also help you understand how to fill in your ballot paper.

 If you would like to find out your polling station, you can contact your local Electoral Services Office.

 Anyone who is registered and eligible to vote can apply for a postal vote at this election.
 Many people choose to vote by post if they are away from home on polling day, or if they have difficulty in getting to their local polling station.

 The deadline to apply for a postal vote at this election is 5pm on Wednesday 17 April.
 You can apply to vote by post online Alternatively you can obtain an application form from your local Electoral Services Office

 If you apply to vote by post then your ballot papers will be sent through the post to you, along with a postal voter’s statement (which requires your signature and date of birth), instructions on how to complete and return your postal vote, and a freepost envelope in which to return it.